dummifiedme/TheNotebook/NotesVault/Parliament.md

 1. Office of Profit under Union or State
 2. Unsound mind and stands so declared by a court.
 3. undischarged insolvent
-4. not a citizen of India or voluntarily acquired the citizenship of a foreign state.
+4. not a citizen of India or voluntarily acquired the citizenship/allegiance of a foreign state.
+5.